 Treatment and Therapies for Amphetamine Addiction

 Chronic use of this drug can make treatment difficult.
 A comprehensive amphetamine addiction treatment should begin with a proper diagnosis of the problem.
-It is advisable to choose a comfortable rehabilitation facility that offers onsite drug detoxification and personalized intensive treatment.
+It is advisable to choose a comfortable rehabilitation facility that offers onsite drug detoxification to manage amphetamine withdrawal and include personalized intensive treatment.
 This treatment should include the following stages – which, taken together, can help an addict to live a healthy and happy life without stimulants.

 - Evaluation and Assessment of the Problem – When you get to a rehab facility, an expert consultant will assess your conditions on the parameters like alcohol dependence, medical history, and physical health.
 This is the preliminary stage of treatment, involving a physical and behavioral evaluation with the help of a standard interview.
 Some rehab centers also rely on evidence-based screening tools to assess the severity of addiction and plan the suitable individualized treatment.
 After an initial screening and assessment, the rehab center will propose a plan of treatment.